mhaskar/DNSStager/README.md

-  --xorkey XORKEY       XOR key to encode your payload with --sleep SLEEP         sleep for N seconds between each DNS request --format FORMAT       payload format (.dll or .exe)
+  --xorkey XORKEY       XOR key to encode your payload with --sleep SLEEP         sleep for N seconds between each DNS request --format FORMAT       payload format (.dll or .exe) --tcp                 Start and use the DNS server via TCP protocol
 ```

 * --domain: you can use this option to select the main domain you will use to handle the DNS requests for.